-Tenzin "Nam" Namdolis the co-owner of RonsBikes and a founding member of WTF BX.
+Tenzin "Nam" Namdolis the co-owner of RonsBikes and a founding member of Radical Adventure Riders.
 Nam has extensively bicycle toured Turtle Island as well a handful of tours overseas.
 Nam is an India-born, Tibetan immigrant currently tending land on traditional Wangunks and Nehantick territory.
 She finds strength in Spirit and learns how to live tenderly in her soft-animal-body by bicycling, making campfires, and obsessing over a Just world for all sentient beings.
 You can follow her internal/external journeys into these themes on her Instagram @goodolenam.

 Do you know the parable of the blind men and the elephant?
 The story goes that several humans who do not possess sight are all trying to identify an elephant based on touch only.
 Each human touches a different part of the elephant and comes to a conclusion on what the animal is based on their individual direct sensory perception; missing the mark on accurately identifying the massive animal in its complete form.
 Instead, coming up with colorful ideas on new kinds of animals of fantasy.